graywolf336/CaptureThePoints/README.md

 # DO NOT USE THIS, AS IT WILL BREAK YOUR SERVER...i think

+If for some reason you'd like to test this out, you can download the latest build at: http://graywolfsolutions.com:8080/job/CaptureThePoints/

 ### Update: 1.4.3 ###
 * Rewrote the CTPPotionEffect to use Craftbukkit's APIs
 * Removed a bunch of commented out code, if you want it back look up the stuff in the github history prior to this commit.